 - Asbestos Management Plan (as this site is likely to contain asbestos). - 2.
 Gas Safety Management Plan (where applicable) - 3.
 Site-specific hazard information (below). - 4.
-Location of welfare facilities.
-Enter the building via the main door turn right and proceed through the next door.
-In front of you are 3 doors.
-The left hand door is the female toilets, the centre door is male toilets and the right hand door is the adult/disabled toilet.
+Location of welfare facilities. .
+Enter the building via the main door turn left and proceed through the next door, in front of you are 3 doors.
+The left hand door is the canteen, the centre door is male toilets and the right hand door is the female toilets.